Outcome of Disciplinary Hearing – How to Get it Right

 - Details of your consideration of the employee’s response

-- What the outcome is
+- What the outcome of disciplinary hearing is

 - Your rationale

 - The length of any disciplinary warning issued

 This might seem like a lot to cover.
 However, a useful principle to remember when writing an outcome letter is that the level of detail should be equivalent to the severity of the case in question.
 The more complex or high risk the case, the more detail should go into the outcome letter.

 As referred to in the list above, it is important that if you issue a formal disciplinary warning to your employee, you set some expectations as to what you require of them going forward.

 Your employee needs to be clear that whatever the ‘bad thing’ was cannot happen again.
 They also need to know what the consequences may be if it does happen again e.g. a further warning at the next stage in the disciplinary process, or dismissal.

 Your employee should also be clear that during the period of any warning, any further issues of conduct (e.g. breach of conduct, poor performance, poor attendance or any other potential disciplinary issue) may lead to disciplinary action at the next stage of the process, since disciplinary warnings aggregate.

 You should ensure that you communicate this clearly.
 It is not about threatening your employee but setting appropriate expectations with them.